 Biogen reported steady revenue growth in the third quarter.
 Revenue grew 5% to $3.6 billion as earnings per share grew 17% to $8.39 (on a GAAP basis).
 Its multiple sclerosis drug portfolio is resilient.
 But Biogen is focused on addressing the intellectual property challenge with Tecfidera, a drug that treats relapsing forms of MS. This is offset by the launch of Vumerity, a drug also used to treat people with relapsing forms of MS.

 Biogen reported revenue for Spinraza growing in the double-digits year-over-year and quarter-over-quarter.
 This drug treats patients with spinal muscular atrophy (SMA).
-Since Spinraza has a well-characterized safety profile, Biogen will run a further studies to evaluate the benefits of higher doses to achieve greater efficacy.
+Since Spinraza has a well-characterized safety profile, Biogen will run further studies to evaluate the benefits of higher doses to achieve greater efficacy.

 Analysts who offer a price target on BIIB stock have an average of a $306.75 price target.

-Just over a month ago, Amgen announced a collaboration with BeiGene (NASDAQ:BGNE).
+Last year Amgen announced a collaboration with BeiGene (NASDAQ:BGNE).
 Forming collaborations are in Amgen’s growth strategy.
 Since 2011, it grew by expanding to 100 countries, including China and other emerging markets.
 BeiGene, which represents a strategic investment in China, offers strong oncology expertise.
 It also has good commercial and clinical capabilities.